stellarscripts/stellar_firma_transcripts/_posts/2020-08-28-enolasmanifesto.md

 official: false
 ---

-> Transcribed 8/29/20 via stellarscripts on tumblr
+##### Transcribed 8/29/20 via stellarscripts on tumblr

-##### [shorter version of the show theme]
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[shorter version of the show theme]__

-##### [cassette tape put in player, tape clicks on]
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[cassette tape put in player, tape clicks on]__

-#### ENOLA, somewhat fanatical but reverent when talking about the Board
+#### ENOLA,

-This is a declaration of strong, sound *and* resolute political intent... made in the face of... a-and as a *direct result* of, the growing issues that I see as corrupting th__e [pouting] previously perfect world of Stellar Firma [normal] and warping the intent of our benevolent and all-knowing Board.
-Hail the Board.__
+*(somewhat fanatical but reverent when talking about the Board)* This is a declaration of strong, sound *and* resolute political intent... made in the face of... a-and as a *direct result* of, the growing issues that I see as corrupting the *(pouting)* previously perfect world of Stellar Firma *(normal)* and warping the intent of our benevolent and all-knowing Board.
+Hail the Board.

 I am Enola, and I was once like you, a loyal member of the Build Team.
 I-I-- I rose in the morning with-- with pride to work on the wonderful worlds that we have the privilege, and indeed, the duty... to build.
 I was proud of my contribution to the vision of the Board. *Proud* that I could do... my part.

-But, like many of you, I became aware__ that there was... [stammers] occasionally... imperfections in, in that plan. [quickly] Not that I am suggesting that the Board is imperfect and-- [stammers] no, no, um-- uh-- what-- what-- what-- what I am saying is th__at maybe... perhaps, at some point... the otherwise... entirely perfect plans that the Board has laid out have been... corrupted.
+But, like many of you, I became aware that there was... __[stammers]__ occasionally... imperfections in, in that plan. *(quickly)* Not that I am suggesting that the Board is imperfect and-- __[stammers]__ no, no, um-- uh-- what-- what-- what-- what I am saying is that maybe... perhaps, at some point... the otherwise... entirely perfect plans that the Board has laid out have been... corrupted.

 By who you ask?
 Well, I-I am not one to point the finger of blame, and it may well be the case that, that there are multiple sources of corruption, but I'm also pretty sure that it is Trexel Geistman.
 It is his fault and he must be stopped, maybe buried or... pushed in a pond!
 Or... burned or... have his mouth taken away!

 Whatever the source--Trexel Geistman--I felt compelled to escape my post in the Build Team after what I was forced to do there, namely build shoddy, unstable planets that directly lead to the deaths of countless numbers of our client citizens and, *worst of all*, call into question the good name of Stellar Firma and, by association, the Board.
 Hail the Board!
-That... cannot stand__.
+That... cannot stand.
 And so, I propose a call to action!
-In--in-- in the, the form... of these... declarations. [paper wobbles]
+In--in-- in the, the form... of these... declarations. __[paper wobbles]__

-[clears throat] One: we will no longer build any planet in which the design calls for any of the following -- Lava Slides, Knife Dogs, Blood-lubricated Mechanisms, Astral Makaira Maternity Facilities, *Trough Moons*, Ultra-powerful Sleep Deities, Exploding Raves, Superheated Accountants or Wrestle Mountains.
+__[clears throat]__ One: we will no longer build any planet in which the design calls for any of the following -- Lava Slides, Knife Dogs, Blood-lubricated Mechanisms, Astral Makaira Maternity Facilities, *Trough Moons*, Ultra-powerful Sleep Deities, Exploding Raves, Superheated Accountants or Wrestle Mountains.

 Number two: no employee should be forced to listen to any recordings of design sessions with consultants that have either the first name Trexel or the last name Geistman.